HathorNetwork/hathor-ledger-app/doc/WALLET_DESKTOP.md

 Remember: The sum of the outputs values must be equal or less than your available balance.

 The wallet can automatically select the inputs for the transaction.
-Optionally, you can select them yourself, in wich case you need to provide for each input:
+Optionally, you can select them yourself, in which case you need to provide for each input:

 - Transaction id
 - Output index (which output from transaction id will be spent)